hnpl/hpc-disk-image/README.md

 Typically a cloud image will use `cloud-init` to initialize a cloud instance.
 In this case, we will use `cloud-init` to set up an SSH key so that we can login to the guest QEMU instance.
-This is necessary because the downloaded cloud image does not contain any user.
+This is necessary as the downloaded cloud image does not contain any user.
 Setting up a cloud init config allows us to create a user on the first boot.

 We will create a file called `cloud.txt` to store the cloud init configuration.